just-the-docs/just-the-docs/programming/JAVASCRIPT.md

 It is better to query the DOM once, cache it then use the `find` method to grab elements.
 See cache.find [performance test here](https://jsperf.com/selector-vs-find-again/11)

+TODO
+{: .label .label-yellow }
+The above performance test link is broken, can't find a replacement via search.
+Need technical eyes to find & suggest a good replacement.

     // BAD
     const one = $("#one");
     const two = $("#two");